byggemand-bob/KNOX-preprocessing/README.md

 ```
 # Source Data IO

-Use the following steps to follow setps.
+Use the following steps to install the IO library.

 ## Using
 First add the custom index url to your pip.conf run `pip3.8 config list -v` to find the approperiate config file.
 Insert the following: